OUIGO

 Apply a discovery process

-It helps to secure what we want to push and align the stakeholders while minimizing negative impacts.
+To secure what we want to push and align with the stakeholders while minimizing negative impacts.

 7 steps, 7 deliverables

-The F.O.C.U.S.E.D. framework represent the whole exploration process to make an effective discovery.
+The F.O.C.U.S.E.D. framework covers the whole exploration process with deliverables to summarize what's been done.

 A tool for PM